TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 ### Quick Exercises Before Starting

 1. Identify three ways you can include your JavaScript in a page
 2. Test it out!
-Write `console.log("Hello World");` in JavaScript and check to see if it displays in the browsers console.
+Write `console.log("Hello World");` in JavaScript and check to see if it displays in the browser's console.
 3. If you haven't used it already, this is where the [VSCode Live Server extension](https://www.theodinproject.com/courses/foundations/lessons/text-editors#additional-set-up-live-server-extension-for-vscod) becomes handy!

 Finally, this is your first JavaScript program built from scratch, so don't forget the previous lesson on problem solving and plan your solution before writing any code.
 Test each piece as you build to ensure it is working before moving to the next!